chef/automate/components/automate-chef-io/content/docs/migrate.md

 1. Runs preflight checks to ensure the system is suitable for Chef Automate 2, your Chef Automate 1 installation can be migrated safely, and that the upgrade process will be able to migrate your data.
 1. Analyzes your Chef Automate 1 configuration files and migrates the relevant settings to a configuration file for Chef Automate 2.
 If incompatibilities are detected, the migration process fails and emits a description of the problem.
 You will have an opportunity to make any necessary changes to the generated Chef Automate 2 configuration.
-1. Downloads Automate 2.
+1. Download Chef Automate 2.
 Chef Automate 2 is distributed via [Habitat](https://www.habitat.sh/) packages that are installed early in the process to minimize the downtime required for the migration.
 1. Puts your Chef Automate 1 installation into maintenance mode, waits for queued data to be processed, and then backs up all Chef Automate 1 data.
 This ensures that data will not be lost in the migration process and that you will be able to recover to a working state should an unforeseen error occur.
 1. Creates a local snapshot of Chef Automate 1 data for import into Chef Automate 2.
 1. Shuts down Chef Automate 1.